The proportion calculator will help you solve proportion problems with ease and with the click of a button.

 Still struggling with fractions?
 Get rid of your fears and frustrations once and for all!

-If you don't know fractions very well, you will probably struggle to do well on most math test.
+If you don't know fractions very well, you will probably struggle to do well on most math tests.
 Build a strong foundation in math today before it is too late!